jadecobra/python_tdd_exercises/source/functions_keyword.rst

               }
           )

-    the terminal shows an :doc:`AssertionError` for the next test that was passing.
+    the terminal shows an :doc:`/AssertionError` for the next test that was passing.
 I have another regression

   * I change the next test to make the output match the expectation